emilk/wfc/README.md

 The sample images are from https://github.com/mxgmn/WaveFunctionCollapse, so they are NOT covered by the above license.

-# How to run
+# How to get started

-Download third-party libraries by running `./configure.sh`.
+    git clone git@github.com:emilk/wfc.git
-To compile and run the program, just run `./main.cpp` (yes, really).
+    cd wfc
-Optionally, just compile `main.cpp` with your favorite compile.
+    ./main.cpp

-This works on Mac, and maybe Linux.
+This works on Mac and Linux.

 # Requirements
 C++14.
 Nothing more, really.